AgenaRisk/api-r/README.md

 It is possible to create an Agena AI model entirely in R, without a .cmpx file to begin with.
 Once all the networks and nodes of a model are created and defined in R, you can export the model to a .cmpx or .json file to be used with Agena AI calculations and inference, locally or on Agena AI Cloud.
 In this section, creating a model is shown step by step, starting with nodes.

-In an R script where base RAgena.R code is sourced, you can create and modify BNs in R. As a reminder, to source/import the base code:
+In an R script where base R-Agena.R code is sourced, you can create and modify BNs in R. As a reminder, to source/import the base code:

 ```r
 source("RAgena.R")